icculus/steamshim/README.txt

 What would I ever need this for?

-There are two good reasons to use this piece of code:

 - You have a GPL-licensed game and can't link directly against the Steamworks SDK.
 The child process links against the simple, open source C code, which talks to the open source C++ code via a pipe, which talks to Steamworks.
 You